SUNET/edusign-app/README.rst

 Finally, we need to edit the file at `docker/test-idp/ldap/users.ldif` to add a user that has the same attributes and values as our identity in the `DEBUG_IDP`.

+The rest of the env variables in `environment-devel` are there just to have a different value than in production, and it should not be necessary to change them.

  $ cp environment-devel environment-current
  $ vim environment-current  # change settings